simplex-chat/simplexmq/README.md

 SMP protocol is inspired by [Redis serialization protocol](https://redis.io/topics/protocol), but it is much simpler - it currently has only 8 client commands and 6 server responses.

-SimpleXMQ is implemented in Haskell - it benefits from robust software transactional memory and concurrency primitives that Haskell provides.
+SimpleXMQ is implemented in Haskell - it benefits from robust software transactional memory (STM) and concurrency primitives that Haskell provides.

 ## SimpleXMQ roadmap

 - Streams - high performance message queues.
 See [Streams RFC](./rfcs/2021-02-28-streams.md) for details.
 - "Small" connection groups, when each message will be sent by the SMP agent to multiple connections with a single client command.
 See [Groups RFC](./rfcs/2021-03-18-groups.md) for details.
-- SMP agents cluster to share connections and message management by multiple agents.
+- SMP agents cluster to share connections and message management by multiple agents (for example, it would enable multi-device use for [simplex-chat](https://github.com/simplex-chat/simplex-chat)).
 - SMP queue redundancy and rotation in SMP agent duplex connections.
 - "Large" groups design and implementation.